hazelcast/hazelcast-jet-reference-manual/src/CustomSources.md

-# Writing Custom Readers and Writers
+# Implementing Custom Sources and Sinks